tonyfast/djatashape/src/test/index.coffee.md

 ## Test Dependencies
 [chai](http://chaijs.com/) is a nice library for natural language assertions.
+It only need to be required here, and will be picked up in the tests.

     # this is a comment
     chai = require "chai"